Medieval stained glass in Sweden: High Gothic

-A stylistic change too place in the first half of the 14th century.
+A stylistic change took place in the first half of the 14th century.
 Many windows from this period survive on Gotland.
 Among the few well-preserved medieval stained glass windows on mainland Sweden, one from Skärkind Church in Östergötland and three from Sköllersta Church in Närke also date from this period.
 The only preserved medieval stained glass from Norrland is also a high Gothic pane originally from Bjuråker Church; it shows few similarities with other Swedish glass windows but is stylistically close to windows found in Wienhausen Abbey, Germany.
 The most well-preserved set of medieval stained glass windows however, is that of Lye Church; it is the most well-preserved set of medieval stained glass in the Nordic countries.
 The style of these windows may have been influenced by English or northern German (possibly Lübeck) contemporary art.
 The Gothic character is expressed through elongated, ethereal figures, an airy composition, a delicate ornamentation, and a cooler scale of colours.
 In some panes the iconography is also decidedly Gothic (e.g. in the depiction of one of the figures in the mocking of Jesus scene), even though the representation of subject matter on Gotland remained conservative.
 Other churches with high Gothic windows on Gotland are Bunge, Burs, Eskelhem, Etelhem and Vall.